LIFT TICKET RATES:

 |College Students with Coupon & ID**||

-LIFT TICKET 3-PACKS - NO LONGER AVAILABLE - OFFER A SAVINGS OF $30 to $50 OFF TICKETS PURCHASED SEPARATELY.
+LIFT TICKET 3-PACKS - AVAILABLE 9/1/2015 - OFFER A SAVINGS OF $30 to $50 OFF TICKETS PURCHASED SEPARATELY.
 3-Pack Ticket vouchers are valid on Weekend & Holidays!

 |3 PACK OF SKI BUTTERNUT LIFT TICKETS||Weekends and Holiday Periods|

-EARLY SEASON SPECIAL: $35 - 1st Timer LEARN TO SKI or LEARN TO SNOWBOARD Package.
-Includes a LIFT TICKET for the beginner slope, group lesson & rental equipment.
-Available opening through Dec.
-19, 2014 (for ages 7+)
+EARLY SEASON SPECIAL: $50 - 1st Timer LEARN TO SKI or LEARN TO SNOWBOARD Package.
+Includes a LIFT TICKET for the beginner slope, 1st timer group lesson & rental equipment.
+Available Opening Day through Dec.
+18, 2015 (for ages 7+)

 1st Timers LEARN TO SKI or SNOWBOARD Pkg.
 Early Season SPECIAL